Gowiem/terraform-workshops/intermediate-terraform/exercises/06/README.md

     * AWS IAM
     * Google Cloud IAM

-Now, the **Integrations Team** needs only piece together one or many simply projects to pull in and use the modules developed and made available by those other teams.
+Now, the **Integrations Team** needs only piece together a few simple simple projects to pull in and consume the modules developed and made available by those other teams.
 You hope the interface is simple, and the modules are easy to implement.
 That's the goal, and if you do it right, you've turned something quite complex into a manageable division of responsibility, labor, and maintenance.

 That's it for this exercise.
 A little more reading and digesting on this one as opposed to hands-on.
 But, it's worth it to take the time for these things as we advance in Terraform and tech knowledge generally.